-GLG 244 Geological Field Excursions /1-3 cr. hrs./5 periods (0-1 lec., 1-5 lab)
+GLG 244 Geological Field Excursions /1-3 cr. hrs./5 periods (0-1 lec., 1-5 labytes with the comprehensive transfer and the first and in

 Field excursions to provide encounters with geologic features and processes.
 Overnight camping is usually involved, moderately strenuous overnight or day hikes may be undertaken.
 May be taken four times for a maximum of twelve credit hours.